nickschuch/marco/README.md

 **Balancer**

-* Round - We are using https://github.com/mailgun/oxy under the hood for Round Robin balancing.
+* Roundrobin - We are using https://github.com/mailgun/oxy under the hood for Round Robin balancing.

 **Drivers**